Here’s a quick step-by-step guide for signing up with Bluehost and choosing a web hosting plan.

 Here’s what you can consider:

-• SiteLock Security: This service costs $1.99 per month (billed annually at $23.88/year).
+• SiteLock Security Essential: This service costs $2.99 per month (billed annually at $35.88/year).
 This add-on verifies your email address, physical address, and phone number.
 This feature might help prove your credibility to customers if you plan to sell a product or service on your site.

-• CodeGuard Basic: This service costs $2.99 per month (billed to the end of hosting term).
+• CodeGuard Basic: This service costs $2.99 per month (billed annually at $35.88/year).
 This provides extra security to your website by letting you backup your site regularly.
 This makes it easy to revert your site to a previous save if anything happens or if you make a mistake

 • Bluehost SEO Tools Start: This feature costs an extra $1.99 per month (billed annually at $23.88/year).
 Bluehost claims that this tool can help you get search engine rankings.